ldbodmer/hours-analysis/README.md

 # RAS Data Analysis

-This repository contains a Jupyter Notebook focused on an initial analysis of CRM data to explore trends, data completeness, and understand key metrics.
+This repository contains a Jupyter Notebook focused on an exploratory analysis of CRM data to identify trends, data completeness, and understand key metrics.

 ## Table of Contents
 - [Project Overview](#project-overview)